chadxz/personal-website/src/drafts/2021-04-04-node-js-apis.md

 [airbrake]: https://airbrake.io
 [sentry]: https://sentry.io/welcome/

-## Use a Model-Service-Controller Pattern

-Use Models for data access and query modeling, services to bind models together an execute business logic, and controllers for the web-bindings.
-Fat services.

 ## Use ESLint, Standard and Prettier to Lint and Fix your Code

 Set it up once, let it guide you and keep you from thinking about this stuff.